rtm2130/SPOTree/Algorithms/README.md

 The structure of the decision-making problem of interest should be encoded in a file called decision_problem_solver.py.
 This file should contain two functions specified by the practitioner:
 * get_num_decisions(): returns number of decision variables (i.e., dimension of cost vector for underlying decision problem)
-* find_opt_decision(): returns for a matrix of cost vectors the corresponding optimal decisions for those cost vectors .
+* find_opt_decision(): returns for a matrix of cost vectors the corresponding optimal decisions for those cost vectors.

 Any (optional) arguments for these functions may be passed as keyword arguments to the fit() functions of the SPO Tree/Forest classes.
 An example is given in the Yahoo News application.
 The shortest path applications provide an additional example of the specification of decision_problem_solver.py.

 Code currently only supports Python 2.7 (not Python 3).